 Maja Stefanovska was born in Bosnia and Herzegovina to a political journalist father and arts critic mother (Rajka Stevanovska) , Maja has been immersed in the performing arts since she was very young.
 She has a Master’s in Communication (U. of Ottawa).
 She has written extensively for The Fulcrum, The Leveller and Apt613.
 Maja lives in Ottawa.

 Rajka Stefanovska was a radio journalist and arts reviewer in Sarajevo, Bosnia and Herzegovina, as well as on Radio Yugoslavia, Belgrade, Serbia for 20 years.
 When the war in former Yugoslavia started she moved to Ottawa, where she joined the Parliamentary Press Gallery as a correspondent for several media, and was a contributor to the Canadian news agency “Issues Network.”
 At the moment, she works as a federal public servant and still lives in Ottawa.

-Iris Winston has been a writer, editor, reporter and theatre reviewer for more than 35 years.
+Iris Winston has been a writer, editor, reporter and theatre reviewer for more than 45 years.
 She has won national and provincial awards for her fiction, non-fiction and reviews.
-A retired federal public servant, she has seven books and nine plays in print and writes regularly for regional, national and international newspapers and magazines, including Variety and the Ottawa Citizen.
+A retired federal public servant, she has seven books and nine plays in print and writes regularly for regional, national and international newspapers and magazines.
 Iris lives in Almonte.